 It’s exciting to introduce a new product.
 Some companies (e.g. Apple) provoke tremendous interest with every bit of information about upcoming products, not only among loyal customers but everyone who is familiar with the brand.

-Email marketing enables you to build an efficient campaign to inform your market and promote your product.
-With good planning and execution, you can target your campaign to the right subscribers and deliver your messages at the right time.
+Marketing automation enables you to run efficient online marketing campaigns to inform your market and promote your product.
+With good planning and execution, you can target your promo campaign to the right audience and deliver your messages at the right time.

 6 tips for a successful product launch email campaign